xBOBOYx/Team-Profile-Generator/README.md

 ## Questions

-For questions about this project, please see my GitHub at [xBOBOYx](https://github.com/xBOBOYx), or reach out by email at boboy.zamora@gmail.
+For questions about this project, please see my GitHub at [xBOBOYx](https://github.com/xBOBOYx), or reach out by email at boboy.zamora@gmail.com.